The world of music appreciation textbooks is

 • a lively, fresh approach to the topic

-• over 1,500 high definition full color images that service to illuminate the text
+• over 1,500 high definition full color images that service to illuminate the text • a chronological approach from the Pleistocene Era to the present the book only introduces terms, names and concepts as they become relevant to the narrative

 • a fully functional responsive website suitable for class presentation and available for instructor and student use 24/7/365